Steven0351/SwiftyRequest/README.md

 )
 // https://somewebservice.com/api/v1/people?haircolor=black
 ```
 Query values are oftentimes supplied by the user.
 You could manage query names in a constants file or an enum, and initialize a URLQueryItem using one of those predefined keys and allow the user defined input as the value.
-However, I prefer to take inspiration from strict functional languages and utilize something called "Partial Application".
-Partial Application is a concept in many functional languages that allow you to pass fewer parameters than the function takes, and it returns a function that takes the remaining parameters and returns what the original function intended.
+However, I've taken some inspiration from functional languages and utilize something called "Partial Application".
+Partial Application is a concept in functional languages that are curried by default which allows you to pass fewer parameters than the function takes.
+The result is a function that takes the remaining parameters and returns what the original function intended.
 Swift does not support this natively, so to achieve a similar result I've added a static function on `Query`/`URLQueryItem` called `partialInit(name:)` that returns `(String) -> Query`:
 ```swift
 let queryHairColor = Query.partialInit(name: "haircolor")
 ...